Must-See Cultural Sites in NYC

 Photo by Budgeron Bach on Pexels

 New York is one of the world’s most diverse cities, with 36 percent of the population from foreign countries.
-New York City, on the Hudson River, is the most influential metro region in the country.
+It is also the most influential metro region in the country, located on the Hudson River.

 Early History of New York City